 How to drive a manual car - a quick and easy guide with pictures

-Although manual gearboxes are commonplace, automatic gearboxes are increasingly popular –and the art of driving a stick shift (as the Americans would say) might be in danger of dying out.
+Although manual gearboxes are commonplace, automatic gearboxes are increasingly popular – and the art of driving a stick shift (as the Americans would say) might be in danger of dying out.

+Are you learning how to drive?
 If you are learning to drive a manual car read through our easy guide and find out how to do it in just a few steps.

 (If you want to find out how to drive an automatic - check out our guide on how to drive an automatic car.)